jpedroribeiro/Baseliner/README.md

 Baseliner
 ======

-All your baseline are belong to 8px
+All your baseline are belong to us

-**Baseliner** adds horizontal lines to match a baseline of 8px.
+**Baseliner** adds horizontal lines to match a baseline of your preference.

-This is the first version and is very basic, more features to come.

 ## Installation